ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 Your HTML .zip file, once saved correctly with the extension `.html.zip`, needs to be uploaded into the Showcase Workshop File Library.

-To embed an HTML .zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.
+To embed an HTML .zip file into a Showcase, choose the hotspot which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

 Remember, HTML .zips can only be previewed in one of the apps (iOS, Android, Windows, or the Chrome App), once the content